richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

--normals

-- export scene to dae & import to ios / unity / blender
-	- check if it works for cube
-	- how to do multiple textures with same texture image ?
-	- validate 2-texture model
-	- validate 6-texture model

-- point - triangle-intersection criteria for surface
+- point - triangle-intersection criteria for surface -- not sure if working or not ...

-- need additional step for fine triangle point localization
+- need additional step for fine triangle-texture point localization
 	- graduated loading

 	- scene copying triangles.yaml pertinent info

-=> RENDERING WEBGL PROBLEMS:
-	- gaps between textured triangles - fix webgl tiny spaces in texture rendering?
-	- something wrong with triangulating the surface ... holes in the surface
-		- higher - resolution breaks it?
-			- resolutionScale = 0.5 => 0.25
-			0.25: 11420
-		=> verify by rendering solids not textures for same tris

 - filtering after probe3d removes most of the added matches